proplot-dev/proplot/HOWTOCONTRIBUTE.rst

 Write documentation
 ===================

-``proplot`` could always use more documentation.
-What exactly is needed?

-* More complementary documentation.
-Have you perhaps found something unclear?
-* Docstrings.
-There can never be too many of them.
-* Example notebooks with different Earth System Models, lead times, etc. -- they're all very appreciated.

-You can also edit documentation files directly in the GitHub web interface, without using a local copy.
-This can be convenient for small fixes.
+`proplot` could always use better documentation.
+For small changes, you can edit documentation files directly in the GitHub web interface, without using a local copy.

+* The documentation is written in reStructuredText with `numpydoc <https://numpydoc.readthedocs.io/en/latest/>`__ style headers.
+* The `default ReST role <https://www.sphinx-doc.org/en/master/usage/configuration.html#confval-default_role>`__ is ``'py:obj'``.
+This is meant to encourage populating docstrings with links to the API reference.
+ProPlot uses `intersphinx <http://www.sphinx-doc.org/en/stable/ext/intersphinx.html>`__, so you can also link to sphinx documentation from other projects, e.g. matplotlib.
+In general, you should compress your links with a tilde, e.g. ``~path.to.function``.
+* When editing the ipython notebooks found in ``docs``, make sure to put your example descriptions inside reStructedText cells, not markdown cells.
+This lets us populate the descriptions with sphinx links.
+See `this guide <https://nbsphinx.readthedocs.io/en/0.4.3/raw-cells.html#Usage>`__ for how to convert cells to ReST.

-Our documentation is written in reStructuredText.
-You can follow our conventions in already written documents.
-Some helpful guides are located `here <http://docutils.sourceforge.net/docs/user/rst/quickref.html>`__ and `here <https://github.com/ralsina/rst-cheatsheet/blob/master/rst-cheatsheet.rst>`__.
+Some helpful ReST guides are located `here <http://docutils.sourceforge.net/docs/user/rst/quickref.html>`__ and `here <https://github.com/ralsina/rst-cheatsheet/blob/master/rst-cheatsheet.rst>`__.

 .. note::
     To build the documentation locally, use the following commands: